 Self-employment assistance offers unemployed workers the opportunity to create their own jobs by starting their own small businesses.
-This is a voluntary program offered by these states: Delaware, Mississippi, New Hampshire, New York, Oregon, Rhode Island and Vermont.
+This is a voluntary program offered by Delaware, Mississippi, New Hampshire, New York, and Oregon.

 The Consolidated Omnibus Budget Reconciliation Act (COBRA) gives workers and their families the right to choose to continue group health coverage provided by their group health plan for limited periods of time.